kirschbaum-development/laravel-actions/README.md

 ## Handling Failures

 We all know Chuck Norris isn't going to fail us, but he isn't the only one using this...
-Handling failures is pretty easy with actions.
-Out of the box, any exceptions get handled by Laravel's exception handler.
-If you'd rather implement your own logic during a failure, add a `failed()` method to your action.
+Handling failures is pretty easy with Actions.
+Out of the box, any exceptions thrown by your Action classes get handled by Laravel's exception handler.
+If you'd rather implement your own logic during a failure, add a `failed()` method to your Action.
 It's that easy!
+You can return data from your `failed()` method if you choose as well.

 ```php
 /**